vanadium/website/content/syncbase/guides/data-model.md

 blobs.
 The data is organized by the following hierarchy:

 * [Database](#database): An app is pre-configured to have a single database which may contain any number of collections.
+When configured with a cloud, the database also comes with a `userdata` collection, synced across the same user's devices.
 * [Collection](#collections): A collection is a set of key-value pairs (rows).
 Collections are the unit of access control and sharing.
 * [Row](#rows): Each row contains a single key-value pair.
 Keys are strings and